libellulu/3D-tomography/README.md

 This README is going to explain you how the code can be used an adapted to each personnal case (for other tokamaks and set up than ISTTOK).
 Then inside of each files, the functions are described (Goal, Parameters, Output).

 The parameters that are passed in the function when you first upload them are consistent with ISTTOK set up.
+I will use LOS as an abreviation of lines of sight.

 ### Prerequisites